IHE/ITI.MHD/README.md

 1. make sure there is a page for security, privacy, provenance, safety, error handling, dependency,
 1. bring in the test scripts from Bill's test infrastructure
 1. get the DependsOn on FormatCode IG working
+1. The profiling of a Bundle seems to not be the same as for Resources.
+Thus I have added a more simple bundle "degenerate".
+This is not enforcing the full MHD Provide transaction requirements.

 ## IHE issues